Accredited courses 2025

 As part of our work, the Clinical Audit Support Centre evaluates all training and teaching workshops that we deliver.
 After each course, all learners receive a report that features feedback from learners plus signposting to additional materials.
 All learners who attend our training are invited to provide detailed feedback which we periodically review.
 Across our portfolio of courses, feedback is typically very positive with over 99% of learners recommending our training to others.
 Despite this, we review content of our courses periodically to make sure 1) the information we share is current and up-to-date and 2) our training methods engage all learning styles.

-We offer a range of courses that focus on: improving patient care, enhancing patient safety and assuring quality within a healthcare setting.
-Courses are regularly held in Leicester, but we can conduct in-house training to save time and expense.
+We offer a range of courses that focus on improving patient care and enhancing patient safety within a healthcare setting.
+Our public, available to all courses are held regularly in Leicester, but we can conduct in-house training to save time and expense.
 Since the pandemic we have adapted our training courses and materials to ensure that they can be delivered virtually.
 The only course that we are not able to facilitate online is Train the Trainer in Clinical Audit.
 This course is highly interactive and hands-on, so must be delivered face-to-face.
-We now deliver our online training via Healthcare Conferences UK (HCUK).
+We now deliver our virtual training via Healthcare Conferences UK (HCUK).
 HCUK are award winning healthcare training and conference providers.
-If you have any queries about our courses or would like to discuss the creation of a bespoke course, simply contact the CASC team by phone or email and we will be happy to discuss your needs with you.
+If you have any queries about our courses or would like to discuss the creation of a bespoke course, simply contact the CASC team and we will be happy to discuss your needs with you.
+Below are a list of our most popular courses:

 Clinical Audit Masterclass